-- CO-1 To explain the unique challenges of services marketing, including the elements of product, price, place, promotion, processes, physical evidence, and people. - CO-2 To understand the expectations of customers and know how to translate this knowledge into genuine value for customers. - CO-3 To interpret service behavior and service consumption in the light of service-dominant marketing logic and articulate the outcome to service marketing management. - CO-4 To provide an idea about service quality and its position in a service marketing strategy. - CO-5 To apply new approaches to managing customer satisfaction and loyalty and managing service failure and recovery, handling customer complaints and customer relationship marketing.
+- CO-1 Explain the unique challenges of services marketing, including the elements of product, price, place, promotion, processes, physical evidence, and people. - CO-2 Understand the expectations of customers and know how to translate this knowledge into genuine value for customers. - CO-3 Interpret service behavior and service consumption in the light of service-dominant marketing logic and articulate the outcome to service marketing management. - CO-4 Provide an idea about service quality and its position in a service marketing strategy. - CO-5 Apply new approaches to managing customer satisfaction and loyalty and managing service failure and recovery, handling customer complaints and customer relationship marketing.